SafetyCulture/SafetyCulture-Power-Query-Connector/README.md

 You can label the “Org Name” freely, as long as it's unique.

 ## Can the data be filtered when loading data for the first time?
 Yes, the “inspections” and “inspection_items” data sets can be filtered using the provided functions of “GetInspections” and “GetInspectionItems”, respectively.
-Both can be found in the [nav table.](./iAuditor.pq#L274-L286)

 ## What are some best practices to follow when loading data using this connector?